• Skip to primary navigation

 What You’ll Need to Make It

-Just two ingredients and one button press.
+Just two ingredients and one button press - ultra-pasteurized milk and a live-culture starter.

 • Plain Yogurt with Live Cultures - This is your starter.
 Use store-bought yogurt that says "live active cultures" or a spoonful from a previous homemade batch.